ygmrzngn/all/README.md

-#
+# all

-codes for different projects
+all codes for different projects:
+-deep learning
+-snfs